 I grew up a hyphenate.
 I was never Ann, never Eve.
 Always Ann-Eve.
 My hyphen was a vital connection point between two parts which were equally important, making up the whole of who I was.
 Ann-Eve.

 I was never one of those people who knew what I wanted to be when I grew up.
-I envied people with a strong vision of their future — a plan that they simply executed — a straight path while my own path seemed hopelessly twisted and winding.
+I envied people with a strong vision of their future — a plan that they simply executed — a straight path while my own path seemed hopelessly non-linear, twisted and winding.
 One day I wanted to be a doctor, one day a teacher, one day an artist.
 One day I wanted a family and life in the city — the next, solitary life in the country with a horse, dogs and goats.
 I loved art and science, drawing and writing.
 And I finally realized that I didn’t need to choose a straight path.
-I had a tiny line – a hyphen – that helped me to do all of those things.
+I had a tiny line – a hyphen – that allowed me to do all of those things.

 A hyphen is, in fact, just a tiny line.
 But the purpose it serves is far greater than the mark on paper.
 It brings together elements that create a new and altogether unique whole.
 I have embraced being a hyphenate, one that reflects my diverse interests coming together to form what I feel is a rich, full life.
 My hyphenate is ever-changing.
 Today, I may be a fundraiser-photographer-writer-martial artist.
 Tomorrow?
 Perhaps I will be a standup comedian-volunteer-dog mom.
 Who knows?